Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

 ![postman-loading](/Introduction%20to%20Long%20Polling/Images/loadingPostman.png)

-After 5 seconds, server will send response as "No data is avialable".
+After 5 seconds, the server will send a response as "No data is available".

 ![no-data](/Introduction%20to%20Long%20Polling/Images/no-data.png)